Title: First Annual Message to the Congress of the United States

 Date: December 6, 1923

 Location: Washington, D.C.

-Context: Coming four months after his succession to the U.S. presidency following President Warren Harding’s death in office, President Coolidge’s first address to the U.S. Congress demonstrates his ability to address a wide range of topics of national importance.
+Context: Coming four months after his succession to the U.S. presidency following President Warren Harding’s death in office, President Coolidge’s first address to the U.S. Congress concerns the state of the union in 1923.

 Members of the Congress:

 Since the close of the last Congress the nation has lost President Harding.
 The world knew his kindness and his humanity, his greatness and his character.
 He has left his mark upon history.
 He has made justice more certain and peace more secure.
 The surpassing tribute paid to his memory as he was borne across the continent to rest at last at home revealed the place lie held in the hearts of the American people.

 But this is not the occasion for extended reference to the man or his work.
 In this presence, among these who knew and loved him, that is unnecessary.
 But we who were associated with him could not resume together the functions of our office without pausing for a moment, and in his memory reconsecrating ourselves to the service of our country.
 He is gone.
 We remain.
 It is our duty, under the inspiration of his example, to take up the burdens which he was permitted to lay down, and to develop and support the wise principles of government which he represented.

 For us peace reigns everywhere.
 We desire to perpetuate it always by granting full justice to others and requiring of others full justice to ourselves.